metason/SpatialReasoner/README.md

 ### `produce()` Operation

-Create new spatial objects relative to relations and add them to fact base.
+Create new spatial objects according to a contextual specification and add them to fact base.
 Optionally change attributes of the new instances.
-The `id` is set automatically.
-When generated objects already exist (identified with their automatically generated `id`), then they will be updated and not created again.
+The new  `id` is set automatically by concatenatiog the specification with the `id` of the input object separated with a colon (`spec:id`).
+When generated objects already exist (identified with their automatically generated `spec:id`), then they will be updated and not created again.
 Change the `id`in case of enforcing a new object creation.

 ```
 produce(on : ...)    // create object at footprint face